The Otter Trail: South Africa’s Most Famous Trekking Route

 The diversity of the route is what makes it so unique.
 The Otter trekking trail winds along breathtaking coastal cliffs, in addition to dense and untouched forests, offering trekkers the best of both worlds.
-Admire the striking rock outcrops, explore the caves, or go for a dip in one of the naturally formed rock pools.
+Admire the striking rock outcrops, explore the caves, or go for a dip in one of the naturally formed rock pools while trekking here on your trip to South Africa.
 Piled high with fauna and flora and graced with impressive waterfalls, and many rivers and streams, this is a place of pure, uninhibited beauty.
 Over the course of the trek, visitors can enjoy bird watching, wildlife spotting, and tidal pool paddling.
 Don’t forget to keep your eyes peeled for the Cape Clawed Otter, for which the trail was named!

 - Start/End Locations: Storms River Mouth Camp (east) to the Groot River Estuary (west)